-(a) The following definitions are applicable to this chapter subchapter:

-(1) "Well stimulation treatment" means a treatment of a well designed to enhance oil and gas production or recovery by increasing the permeability of the formation.
+(a) The following definitions are applicable to this chapter\subchapter: (1) "Well stimulation treatment" means a treatment of a well designed to enhance oil and gas production or recovery by increasing the permeability of the formation.

 (A) Well stimulation is a short term and non-continual process for the purposes of opening and stimulating channels for the flow of hydrocarbons.
 Examples of well stimulation treatments include hydraulic fracturing, acid fracturing, and acid matrix stimulation.
+Except for operations that meet the definition of "underground injection project" under Section 1761(a)(2).